eostitan/eosconfig/README.md

 # eosconfig

-Bash and nodejs scripts to automate creating/joing EOS networks from a debian based server
+Bash and Node.js scripts to automate creating/joining EOS networks from a Debian-based server

 INSTRUCTIONS